knop-project/knop/docs/using_egit_with_the_knop_project.md

 7. Filter: __task l__.
 8. Select __Mylyn > Task List__.
 The view "Task List" appears with your recently created query.
 9. To open a Pull Request, double-click it in the Task List.
-10. To create a Pull Request:
-	- Open or create a new file in the project.
-	- Select either the file itself or a section of code in the file.
-	- CTRL-click or right-click on the selection, and select either __GitHub > Create Public Gist__ or __GitHub > Create Private Gist__.
-A new Gist is created in the Task List.

-From this point you can now view and work with all of your Gists in LassoLab/Eclipse or through the GitHub website.

 More Information
 ----------------